urieltan/tp/docs/UserGuide.md

 Example:
 * `list event` followed by `show event 3`  shows all details of the 3rd Event on the Event list.

-### Mark To Do as complete: `done`
+### Mark Event as complete: `done`
 Marks an Event on the EventList as complete.

 Format: `done INDEX`

 * Marks the Event at the specified `INDEX` as done.
-* The index refers to the index number shown in the displayed EventList.
+* The index refers to the index number shown in the displayed Event list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * If it is a recurring event, it will proceed to add a new Event based on the new deadline given by the recurrence.

 Example:
-* `list event` followed by `done event 3`  marks the 3rd Event on the Event list as complete.
+* `list event` followed by `done 3` marks the 3rd Event on the Event list as complete.

 <h2> Others </h2>